 State Program Name: Hawaii

-HOPWA
+НОРWA

-Funding Sources: HOME
+1 Funding Courses HOME

-ESG
+Funding Sources: ESG

 HTF

-1 Describe the state program addressed by the Method of Distribution.
+Describe the state program addressed by the Method of Distribution.
 HHFDC distributes its HOME allocation annually on a rotating basis between the Counties of Hawaii, Kauai and Maui.
 In prior years, the three neighbor island counties annually received a pro-rated share of the annual HOME allocation, requiring them to "save up" before enough funds were available to proceed.
 This resulted in slow or delayed spending of HOME funds, resulting in red flags from HUD.
 To address the red flags, HHFDC instituted the annual rotation of the full annual allocation to one neighbor island county.
-The County of Maui will receive the PY2020 HOME allocation, the County of Hawaii will receive it in PY2021, and the County of Kauai will receive it in PY2022.
+The County of Maui will receive the PY2020 HOME allocation, the County of Hawaii will receive it in PY2021, and the County of Kauai will receive it in PY2021.
 The counties use their respective solicitation processes to identify eligible activities, and use their HOME funds for affordable rental housing, TBRA, affordable homeownership opportunities, and administration of the program.
-HHFDC distributes its HTF allocation to all four counties in the State of Hawaii: after retaining 5% for program administration, HHFDC annually allocates one-half of the balance to the City & County of Honolulu and annually rotates the remaining one-half to a neighbor island county, on the same rotation as HHFDC's HOME funds.
+HHFDC distributes its HTF allocation to all four counties in the State of Hawaii: after retaining 5% for program administration, HHFDC annual allocates one-half of the balance to the City &amp; County of Maui and annually rotates the remaining one-half to a neighbor island county, on the same rotation as HHFDC's HOME funds.
 For PY2020, HHFDC has elected not to allocate HTF funds to the City and County of Honolulu, to all the City time to identify eligible activities for its PY2018 and PY2019 HTF funds and to increase its capacity to administer the HTF program.
-Since the County of Maui is scheduled to receive the neighbor island portion of the PY2020 HTF allocation, HHFDC has elected to award the entire PY2020 HTF allocation to the County of Maui.
-Due to the limited amount of HTF funds and the demand for affordable rental housing in Hawaii, HHFDC will focus HTF funds on affordable rental housing units serving extremely low-income households, earning 30% or less AMI.
-The State's DHS/HPO annually issues a Request for Information (RFI) for its ESG and HOPWA program funds, soliciting providers to serve the Counties of Hawa
+Since the County of Maui is scheduled to receive the neighbor island portion of the PY2020 HTF allocation, HHFDC has elected to award the entire PY2020 HTF funds on affordable rental housing units serving extremely low-income households, earning 30% or less AMI.
+The State's DHS/HPO annually issues a Request for Information (RFI) for its ESG and HOPWA program funds, soliciting providers to serve the Counties of Hawaii, Kauai and Maui.
+The RFI requires ESG and HOPWA applicants to submit work plans that identify clear goals, objectives and outco --- --